microsoft/fluentui/packages/react-components/react-breadcrumb/docs/MIGRATION.md

 ### Fabric (v8) property mapping

-This should be moved to MIGRATION.md later.
+While the logic in the V8 Breadcrumb component was cooked in, V9 offers partners more flexibility in implementation.
 Here's how the API of v8's `Breadcrumb` compares to the one from v9's `Breadcrumb` component:

 #### New props

 - `appearance`
+- `size`
+- `iconPosition`

 #### Props no longer supported with an equivalent functionality in Breadcrumb V9:

-- `maxDisplayedItems`and `overflowIndex` - will be part of `partitionBreadcrumbItems` method
+- `maxDisplayedItems`and `overflowIndex` - will be part of `partitionBreadcrumbItems` method.
 - `className` => Slot system supports it by default.
 We don't need to provide it explicitly.
 - `items` => Use `children` prop instead.
-- `componentRef`
+- `componentRef` => NOT SUPPORTED - use `ref` instead.
 - `dividerAs` => Divider is a separate component.
-Type of divider is passed to the Breadcrumb component.
+Type of divider is passed to the Breadcrumb component as `dividerType`.
 - `focusZoneProps` => use `focusMode` instead.
-- `overflowButtonAs` => Custom component for the overflow button. - use custom overflow button instead.
+- `overflowButtonAs` => Custom component for the overflow button - use custom overflow button instead.
-- `styles`
+- `styles` => Use style customization through `className` instead.
 - `theme`
 - `overflowAriaLabel` => Aria label for the overflow button.